What is momentum?

-In this article, you will learn, what is momentum in physics, what is its types and relation with impulse.
-Just like velocity and acceleration, momentum is the basic term in physics, of any moving body.
+Like velocity and acceleration, momentum is the basic term in physics, of any moving body.
 It is defined as the quantity of motion of an object.
 Any object that is in motion, has momentum.
 It is also defined as mass in motion.
 Everything has some mass, so as any object starts moving, it gains momentum.
-An object with more mass and velocity will have large momentum. it is also linked to impulse.
+An object with more mass and velocity will have large momentum.
 Usually momentum is mixed with its sub term: linear momentum that is actually a type of momentum.
 Momentum is a vector quantity as it is related to moving objects & definitely all moving objects has some velocity, which is a vector.
 Its unit is Kg.m/s.
 There are a lot examples of momentum to understand it.
+Linear and angular momentum are two types of momentum.

 - A semi-truck filled of logs, definitely has a large mass and it must slow down a long before a stop light.
 Because even when its velocity will be very small, it will have a large momentum and is difficult to stop.